 Every budget traveler backpacking New York should have an honest and realistic idea of what the associated travel costs are here.

-New York City is full of opportunities to spend money – lots of money.
+New York City is expensive.
 If you’re not careful, you could find yourself overpaying for things like food, drinks, and accommodation.

 The Manhattan skyline from the Staten Island Ferry